AdobeDocs/campaign-web.en/help/v8/get-started/get-started.md

 ![](assets/connect.png)

 1. Connect to [Adobe Experience Cloud](http://experience.adobe.com).
-1. Log in with your Adobe IMS credentials.
+1. Log in with your Adobe credentials.
 1. In the **Quick access** section, click **Campaign**.

 <!--